-Article 24A PROMOTION OF FACULTY MEMBERS
+PROMOTION OF FACULTY MEMBERS Article 24A

-- 24A.01 The term promotion designates the transition from Assistant Professor to Associate Professor, or from Associate Professor to Professor. - 24A.02 Leave without pay shall not normally count as service towards eligibility for promotion.

-Faculty members may apply for promotion in any year after spending three (3) years in their present rank by forwarding a request to the Dean, together with any additional appropriate documentation not already contained in the Official File.
-Such requests must be received by the Dean not later than September 15 (September 1 for promotion to Professor) for consideration for promotion with effect from the beginning of the next academic year.
+- 24A.01 The term promotion designates the transition from Assistant Professor to Associate Professor, or from Associate Professor to Professor. - 24A.02 Leave without pay shall not normally count as service towards eligibility for promotion. - 24A.03 Faculty members may apply for promotion in any year after spending three (3) years in their present rank by forwarding a request to the Dean, together with any additional appropriate documentation not already contained in the Official File.
+Such requests must be received by the Dean not later than September 1 or July 1 in accordance with Article 25B.02 for consideration for promotion with effect from the beginning of the next academic year. - 24A.04 a) Assistant Professors will be reviewed automatically for promotion to Associate Professor after five (5) years' service in that rank (i.e. in the sixth year) unless a shorter period is specified in the letter of appointment.
+The Dean shall notify the Faculty Member in writing of an impending automatic review not later than May 1, advising him/her to examine the contents of his/her Official File and to provide appropriate documentation to the Dean, in accordance with Article 25B.05, no later than September 1 of the assessment year in accordance with 25B.02.
+Faculty members who wish to defer this automatic review for a specified period of one (1) or two (2) years shall so inform the Dean, in writing, by July 1 of the Academic Year in which the automatic review was to be carried out. - In accordance with Article 25D.07, the normal date of eligibility for b) promotion to Professor shall be specified in the letter of promotion to Associate Professor and in the letter of appointment of Associate Professor.
+Application for promotion is at the sole discretion of the Employee.
+However, an Associate Professor shall normally apply for promotion to Professor after five (5) years' service in academic rank (i.e.

-Appointments made subject to promotion will be reviewed automatically for promotion after five (5) years' service in academic rank (i.e. in the sixth year) unless a shorter period is specified in the letter of appointment.
-The Dean shall notify the faculty member in writing of an impending automatic review not later than June 1, advising him/her to examine the contents of his/her Official File and to provide appropriate documentation to the Dean, in accordance with Article
+in the sixth year) unless a shorter period is specified in the letter of appointment.
+The Dean will notify him/her in writing not later than May 1 of the normal year for promotion.
+This letter of notification shall invite the Associate Professor to examine the contents of his/her Official File and to apply for promotion to the Dean, providing appropriate documentation to the Dean, in accordance with Article 25B.05.
+The Associate Professor shall respond to the Dean no later than July 1 of the assessment either declining the invitation or submitting the application for promotion.
+There shall be no adverse inferences for declining this invitation.

-25B.05, no later than September 15 (September 1 for promotion to Professor) of the assessment year.
-Faculty members who wish to defer this automatic review for a specified period of one (1) or two (2) years shall so inform the Dean, in writing, by July 1 of the Academic Year in which the automatic review was to be carried out.